social-media-ethics-automation/book/book_contents/_build/html/_sources/ch04_data/05_data_python_twitter/00_intro.md

 combined_name = first_name + " " + last_name

 kyle_age = first_name + " is " + str(38) + " years old"

+Using both variables, create a new variable and assign the sentence "NAME is AGE years old!" to it.
+Think of your own variable name.

+*hint: make sure to cast numbers as strings with the str() function when combining them with other strings.

+1
+# TODO: enter your code here

+Return all the letters of your name EXCEPT for the first.

+# try running this example:

+weather = 'Today was a rainy day' len(weather)

+Return the length of your name using the len() function and the name variable.